-Emails that we send to you or you send to us may be retained as a record of contact and your email address stored for future use in accordance with our record retention schedules.
+Emails that we send to you or you send to us, may be retained as a record of contact and your email address stored for future use in accordance with our record retention schedules.
 If we need to email sensitive or confidential information to you, we may perform checks to verify the correct email address and may take additional security measures.

 You will not receive unsolicited paper or electronic mail as a result of sending us any personal information while using our website, unless you have given us permission to do this.

-CYC does not pass personal data to third parties for marketing, sales or any other commercial purposes without your prior explicit consent.
+We do not pass personal data to third parties for marketing, sales or any other commercial purposes without your prior explicit consent.

 If we have to share your information externally, we require any third party to comply with the principles of the Data Protection Act 1998 and any successor legislation, and our procedures and instructions, when they use your information on our behalf.

 Use of your NHS Number in Adult Social Care

 If you're receiving support from adult social care then the NHS may share your NHS number with our adult social care services.
 This is so that the NHS and adult social care are using the same number to identify you whilst providing your care.
 By using the same number the NHS and adult social care can work together more closely to improve your care and support.

 Your NHS number is accessed through an NHS service called the Personal Demographic Service (PDS).
 Adult social care sends basic information such as your name, address and date of birth to the PDS in order to find your NHS Number.
 Once retrieved from the PDS the NHS Number is stored in the council’s adult social care case management system.
 These data are retained in the adult social care system in line with the council’s record retention policies.
 These policies are in accordance with the Data Protection Act 1998 and any successor legislation, Government record retention regulations and best practice.